-- 1. taking specially designated honors sections of courses in the University curriculum - OR - 2. contracting for honors credit in non-honors sections taught by members of the honors faculty.
+- taking specially designated honors sections of courses in the University curriculum OR - contracting for honors credit in non-honors sections taught by members of the honors faculty.

 Honors sections may be designated for any degree credit course in the University curriculum.
-Honors courses are designed and taught to contribute to the goals and objectives of the Jane Stephens Honors
+Honors courses are designed and taught to contribute to the goals and objectives of the Jane Stephens Honors Program.

-Program.
 At the same time, honors courses meet the content requirements of their non-honors counterparts.

 To be eligible for admission to the Jane Stephens Honors Program, students with less than 15 semester hours of college credit must have a cumulative high school grade point average (GPA) of at least 3.5 on a 4.0 scale (or its equivalent) and an ACT composite score of at least 27 (or its equivalent).
-Students who do not meet the initial criteria, and transfer students, may be admitted to the Jane Stephens Honors Program after they have completed 15 semester hours of college credit with a cumulative college GPA of 3.5.
+Students who do not meet the initial criteria, and transfer students, may be admitted to the Jane Stephens Honors Program after they have completed 15 semester hours of college credit with a cumulative college GPA of 3.5 and before they have completed 75 credit hours.
+Students with more than 75 credit hours completed are required to contact the honors program to determine their ability to complete the program before they will be admitted.